-Overall, the ratio of qualifying regulatory capital and risk-weighted assets from counterparty, market and operational risks may not fall below eight per cent.
+Overall, the ratio of qualifying regulatory capital and risk-weighted assets from counterparty, market and operational risks may not fall below 8 %.
 This ratio is reflected by the so-called total capital ratio.

-Unlike the total capital ratio, the Tier I ratio is determined by comparing only Tier I capital with the risk-weighted assets from counterparty, market and operational risks.
+In contrast to the total capital ratio, the Tier I ratio is determined by comparing only Tier I capital with the risk-weighted assets from counterparty, market and operational risks.